mate-academy/react_article/README.md

 - Follow the [React task guideline](https://github.com/mate-academy/react_task-guideline#react-tasks-guideline)

 ## Task
-Implement `Article` component which accept next props:
+Implement an `Article` component that accept the next props:
 - `title` - should be displayed inside `h1` tag
 - `date` - should be displayed inside a `span` tag
 - `text` - should be displayed inside `p` tag

-`App` component should render `Article` component and pass props from `article` object.
+The `App` renders an `Article` and passes the data from the `article` object.